apache/sedona/docs/community/rule.md

 **Please use the JIRA ticket ID in the PR name, such as "[SEDONA-1] my subject".**

-When creating a PR, please answser the questions in the PR template.
+When creating a PR, please answer the questions in the PR template.

 When a PR is submitted, GitHub Action will check the build correctness.
 Please check the PR status, and fix any reported problems.